chadkluck/serverless-deploy-pipeline-atlantis/docs/Tutorials.md

 > NOTE: This tutorial has not yet been updated for Atlantis Pipeline V2

+## AWS Costs

+This deploy template will create resources necessary to provide an AWS CodePipeline.
+After performing any tutorials you will want to delete unused stacks so that you do not incur any unexpected costs.
+However, most experimentation, and even low production loads, rarely rise above [AWS Free Tier](https://aws.amazon.com/free).

+> You get 1 free active pipeline per month.
+New pipelines are free for the first 30 days.
+"An active pipeline is a pipeline that has existed for more than 30 days and has at least one code change that runs through it during the month.
+There is no charge for pipelines that have no new code changes running through them during the month."
+[CodePipeline Pricing](https://aws.amazon.com/codepipeline/pricing)

+In short: Pipelines can sit idle without incurring any cost.

+You are also charged for AWS CodeBuild if you go over 100 build minutes per month.
+If you are committing and deploying only a few changes a month you should not see any charges for CodeBuild.
+If you are frequently committing changes for deployment several times a day, several days a week during the month, you may see charges.
+[CodeBuild Pricing](https://aws.amazon.com/codebuild/pricing)

+To delete the stacks and resources refer to the Clean Up section.

 ### IAM: Create CloudFormation Service Role and Update User Roles to Use It